 At Lean manufacturing processes, production workers have daily responsibilities for basic preventive maintenance, such as checking oil levels, checking the condition of filters and inspecting that nuts and bolts are tight.

 Identifying and closing the gap between the current and desired situation during a Lean transformation or any other process improvement effort.

 In a Lean management system, everyone is involved in problem solving.
 Two characteristics are leading here:

 A series of individual actions that must occur in a specific order to create a design, execute an order or produce a product.

 Grouping activities by type rather than in the order required to design or make a product.

 Traditionally, most organizations created process villages for activities ranging from shop floor grinding to office credit control.
-Lean organizations seek to replace process villages with process sequences for product families whenever possible.
+Lean organizations are trying to replace process villages with process sequences for product families whenever possible.

 The illustration below shows two classifications of bicycle factories.
 One involves a process village, while in the other the material flow follows the process sequence.